 To develop an adapted therapy for high-performers and fast decision-makers we assess the differences in locations and dynamics between high-performers and fast decision-makers (HPFD in this article) and therapy.
-Based on these differences we propose a specific set up in order to do therapy in an adapted environment and with an adapted way of interaction.
-The aim is to create a suitable opportunity for high performers and fast decision-makers to integrate the benefits of therapy in their lives.
-Since therapy is by nature time-consuming and asking for a deep commitment it seems often incompatible with the HPFD lifestyle, therefore therapy is presented in an adapted form.
+Based on these differences we propose a specific setup in order to do therapy in an adapted environment and with an adapted way of interaction.
+The aim is to create a suitable opportunity for high performers and fast decision-makers to integrate the benefits of therapy into their lives.
+Since therapy is by nature time-consuming and asks for a deep commitment it seems often incompatible with the HPFD lifestyle, therefore therapy is presented in an adapted form.

 The best location for therapy

 It is a proven fact that the environment greatly influences the outcome of therapy.
-A stimulating environment is an individual choice that enhances the results of therapy both in durability as in quality.
+A stimulating environment is an individual choice that enhances the results of therapy both in durability in quality.
 We are proud of our success in offering every client the advantage of a suitable and adapted environment to do their therapy.
-This ranges from simply working online from home, enjoying high mountain resorts in the Sierra Nevada.
-For those who feel at ease to conduct their therapy ‘between business e.g. in a business lounge, a first-class hotel or over lunch, we have a business class arrangement.
+This ranges from simply working online from home to enjoying high mountain resorts in the Sierra Nevada.
+For those who feel at ease to conduct their therapy ‘between business e.g. in a business lounge, a first-class hotel, or over lunch, we have a business-class arrangement.

 Dealing with problem solvers